Complete families of indecomposable non-simple abelian varieties: Introduction

 In analogy with Corollary \ref{main group cor} above, we deduce Corollary \ref{unitary cor}, which we summarized here as:

-\begin{cor} For any positive integers $p,q,$ and $g'$ such that $5\le p+q+1\le g'$ and any positive integer $d\le \min(2p, p+q-2, 2q)-1$, there is a $\Q$ form of the group $SU(p,q)$ which arises as the connected monodromy group of a $d$-dimensional complete family of $g'$-dimensional indecomposable abelian varieties over a smooth algebraic variety. \end{cor}
+\begin{cor} For any positive integers $p,q,$ and $g'$ such that $5\le p+q+1\le g'$ and any positive integer $d\le \min(2p, p+q-2, 2q)-1$, there is a $\Q$ form of the group $SU(p,q)$ which arises as the connected monodromy group of a $d$-dimensional complete family of maximal variation of $g'$-dimensional indecomposable abelian varieties over a smooth algebraic variety. \end{cor}